ursatile/css4eng/204-selectors-pseudo-classes-and-pseudo-elements.md

 > The only properties that can be styled with `::selection` are `color`, `background-color`, `text-decoration` and `text-shadow`.
 You can't use `::selection` for anything that could affect the document's layout, otherwise you end up with text that moves out of the way when you try to click on it, which makes for a truly terrible user experience.

-`::marker` can be used to style the bullets and numbers on HTML lists --- we've got a whole dedicated section about lists and counters coming up, so we're not going to do more than look at a quick example here:
+`::marker` can be used to style the bullets and numbers on HTML lists --- we've got a whole dedicated section about lists and counters coming up, but as far as the selector syntax goes, it works like this:

 {% example marker-pseudo-element.html %}

+Finally, there's `::placeholder`, which we can use to style the placeholder text which appears in certain kinds of form elements when the user hasn't entered any data yet:

+{% example placeholder-pseudo-element.html %}